raspberrychris/paddleboardmaster/content/post/highpi-inflatable-stand-up-paddleboard.md

 ![Easy-to-inflatate-portable-SUP](/uploads/a2cd0180-a445-4a32-a458-b7157c816e01.jpeg "Easy-to-inflatate-portable-SUP")

-This paddleboard takes a mere 5 minutes for inflate and deflate.
-Highpi paddle boars has a weight of only 20lbs, which is 20% lighter than competitors’ inflatable SUP of the same size.
+This paddleboard takes a mere 5 minutes for inflate and deflate. [**Highpi**](/categories/highpi/) paddleboard has a weight of only 20lbs, which is 20% lighter than competitors’ inflatable SUP of the same size.
 It is also very easy to carry and transport.

 ### Accessories and Dry Bag